 This coverage will protect you against damages and injuries you or one of your employees may cause to other drivers as a result of a truck accident.
 Most states make truck liability coverage a legal requirement and you will need to have proof of coverage before you begin operations.

 Umbrella policies are an especially good idea for businesses that use large trucks such as tractor trailers, dump trucks and car haulers, as these vehicles can cause significant damage in traffic accidents.
 Consider doing a full cost/benefit analysis of various types of insurance with the help of an independent agent.

 There is a lot to consider in relation to commercial motor vehicle liability insurance.
-Trusted Choice member agents work with multiple insurance companies that offer every different type of commercial coverage.
+Our agents work with multiple insurance companies that offer every different type of commercial coverage.
 You’ll be able to make one call and get many quotes that will fit your needs as a business owner.

-Find a local agent in the Trusted Choice network today and get the advice that will help you ensure that your business is completely covered for even the most serious accidents.
+Find a local independent agent in our network today and get the advice that will help you ensure that your business is completely covered for even the most serious accidents.